cybertraining-dsc/fa20-523-337/project/project.md

 LightGBM is a popular gradient boosting framework similar to XGBoost and is gaining popularity in the recent days.
 The important difference between lightGBM and other gradient boosting frameworks is that LightGBM grows the tree vertically or in other words it grows the tree leafwise compared to other frameworks where the trees grow horizontally.
 In this project the lightGBM framework was experimented primarily because this framework works well on large dataset with more than 10K observations.
 The algorithm also has a high throughput while using reasonably less memory but there is one problem with overfitting the data which we have controlled in our exploration using appropriate hyper parameter setting and optimized the performance.

-LightGBM Regression was the second best performing model interms of RMSE Scores.
+LightGBM Regression was the second best performing model in terms of RMSE Scores.
 Also the training and test scores seems to be little different and so might have produce overfitting.
 I tested multiple rounds with different parameters, this was the best performing model overall.

 ![lightgbm](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/lightgbm3.png)